-- Heat oven to 350°F. Grease and flour (or use Wilton's Cake Release) two-8" round cake pans.
+- Heat oven to 350°F. Grease and flour (or use homemade cake release) two-8" round cake pans.
 Set aside.

-- Pour into prepared pans and bake for 28-30 minutes or until toothpick inserted in center comes out clean.
+- Pour batter into prepared pans and bake for 28 to 30 minutes or until toothpick inserted in center comes out clean.
 Cool on wire racks completely before assembling and frosting.